Hospital Design and Planning Guide

 One of the most complex pieces involved in the construction of hospitals is the effective integration of technology.
 Consider your hospital’s unique technological needs from the earliest construction stages to facilitate an effective design that will serve you through many years of operation.
 When planning your tech layout, keep the following factors in mind:

-• Efficient layout: Group areas that require the same advanced equipment together.
-An efficient layout will set the foundation for a successful health care facility.
+- Efficient layout: Group areas that require the same advanced equipment together.
+An efficient hospital layout design will set the foundation for a successful health care facility.

 Recommendations for an Effective Hospital Layout